honeybadger-io/honeybadger-js/packages/core/README.md

 ## Usage

 You shouldn't need to use this package directly.
-This package serves as the core implementation of a Honeybadger client for our packages written in Javascript.
+This package serves as the core implementation of a Honeybadger client for our packages written in JavaScript.

 ## Development